HMRC Tax Compliance Checks: What do They Mean for your Business?

 If your business has received notification of a tax investigation, HMRC’s Local Compliance team will have taken various factors into account, such as risk, means, industry knowledge and even the results achieved by similar businesses in your area.
 It’s also likely the inspector will have compiled information about your business from third parties.
 This can include banks, local authorities and even informants.

-PAYE and VAT Checks
+PAYE and VAT Compliance Investigations

 This type of investigation is fairly common and something most businesses should expect at some point in their lifecycle.
 Routine investigations used to be commonplace, but nowadays, the likelihood is HMRC will have some suspicion before the visit is arranged.

-Corporation tax Investigations
+Corporation tax Compliance Investigations

 Corporate tax investigations fall into two groups: aspect tax investigations and full tax investigations.
 Aspect tax investigations are conducted by HMRC Local Compliance, and only usually look at specific areas of the tax return submitted, such as travel or subsidence expenses.